Living in Gibraltar · Last updated 2 June 2026

 Outpatient clinicsYesWide range of specialties

-Organ transplantNoReferred to UK hospitals
+Organ transplantReferred outManaged referral to UK hospitals

 Dental and Optical Care in Gibraltar

 Optical care is primarily private in Gibraltar.
 Opticians operate on the high street and offer standard eye tests, glasses, and contact lenses at competitive prices.
-There is no equivalent to NHS-funded eye tests for most adults.

 Private Healthcare in Gibraltar

-• Specialist appointments can often be obtained more quickly privately
+• Specialist appointments can often be obtained more quickly privately than through the GHA

 Medicines and Prescriptions